-In rashes like contact dermatitis, eczema, and Lyme disease that are caused to external factors (chemical irritants, allergens, or micro-organisms) it helps identify and remove the triggers from your surroundings.
+In rashes like contact dermatitis, eczema, and Lyme disease that are caused by external factors (chemical irritants, allergens, or micro-organisms), it is helpful if one can identify and remove the triggers from the surroundings.
 These are usually treated with alcohol-free moisturizers, warm baths, topical corticosteroids, antihistamines, and antibiotics.
 Pityriasis Rosea is usually treated with topical steroids or antihistamines, to reduce the itchiness and discomfort in general (20)

 In all the above, the doctor can also help diagnose if the rash involves any other kind of infection or potential complications and might prescribe antibiotics or other lines of treatment as deemed suitable.